dhyaaalayed/gan-gaussian/README.md

 ```

 # Discriminator loss function
-Discriminator tries to minimize the probability of the generated data and to maximize the probability of the real data
+Discriminator tries to minimize the probability of the generated data and to maximize the probability of the real data</br>
 <img width="421" alt="image" src="https://user-images.githubusercontent.com/26183913/52648447-dc9ad080-2ee6-11e9-9e7e-6200bdfb05a5.png">
 Tensorflow code of the discriminator loss function:
 ```